KendelChopp/disc-lf/README.md

 # Disc Lost and Found
+**Before you read this, please check out the website at https://disclf.com.**

 If you are here you are likely interested in how Disc Lost and Found works from a technical perspective.
 This will give a high level overview of the technologies used and how they all fit together.
 For the time being, the project is not open source, but I will speak about the inner workings here.

 ## Technologies Used (not exhaustive)